Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 Organization Skills

-Showing that you can manage your time effectively and prioritize tasks is an essential job skill to learn.
-This is particularly true as more companies lean towards remote working.
+Learning to manage your time effectively and prioritize tasks is an essential job skill.
+This is particularly true as more companies are adopting remote working.

-Consider setting yourself a measurable goal that is external to your university studies.
-Like organizing a fundraiser, college paper, or weekly meetings.
+Consider setting yourself a measurable goal external to your university studies, like organizing a fundraiser, a college paper, or weekly meetings.
 Completing your project successfully will demonstrate organizational skills such as planning, team management, and attention to detail.

-Alternatively, you could prepare a 30-60-90-day plan to discuss during interviews.
+Alternatively, prepare a 30- 60- 90-day plan to discuss during interviews.

 Time-management Skills

-It’s very easy to get overwhelmed by work and very often, this can lead to missed deadlines.
-Recruiters want potential employees that they can rely on.
+It’s very easy to get overwhelmed by work, and this can often lead to missed deadlines.
+Recruiters want potential employees whom they can rely on.
 Therefore, Time management is one of the many key soft skills (and a work ethic) that should be on your resume.

-Time management is the ability to work on a project or task by prioritizing, being organized, and being time-conscious.
+Time management is working on a project or task by prioritizing, organizing, and being time-conscious.
 It is the ability to remain focused, avoid distractions, designate a timeline across different (business) activities, and manage time wisely.

 Time management skills are what make a person more efficient at project management.
 Therefore, good time management skills require discipline (most of all) and planning.

-Naturally, this soft skill will enable you to identify the importance of one task over another and avoid anxiety, overworking, and stress.
+This soft skill naturally enables you to identify the importance of one task over another and avoid anxiety, overworking, and stress.
 Those who possess this skill are seen as more efficient, reliable, and independent.

 Time management is vital (and essential) across all professions.
-So, it doesn’t matter if you’re working with a team, solo, at the office, or a remote work.
+Whether you’re working with a team, solo, at the office, or remotely, it doesn’t matter.
 Time management is crucial to professional and personal development.

 Active Learning